Read our latest review article in the Biometrical Journal: Missing data: A statistical framework for practice.

 Often patients who discontinue randomised treatment will leave the trial before completion.
 This leads to missing data all of which is in the off-treatment period.
 This suggests that it should be imputed using experience off treatment.

 The macros described here extend the MI approaches for recurrent event data as described in 'Reference based MI for negative binomial discrete data' to impute using information borrowed from the off-treatment period only.
-Patients potentially go through three periods; on randomized treatment, off randomized treatment and finally missing.
-The data are assumed to follow a log-linear model with a Negative trinomial distribution (equivalent to Gamma-Poisson model).
+All the examples there can be handled using this more flexible macro.
+The additional application allow patients to potentially go through three periods; on randomized treatment, off randomized treatment and finally missing.
+The data are assumed to follow a log-linear model with a Negative Multinomial distribution (equivalent to Gamma-Poisson model).
+A furhter application is build models with timescale chopped into multiple intervals.
 Details are available in the program headers and examples supplied.
-A paper has been submitted for publication.

-A full description of the methodology is now available in Pharmaceutical Statistics.
+A full description of the methodology is available in Pharmaceutical Statistics.
+Two different but equivalent computational methods are used, one in each of two SAS macros.

 The Feb 2019 update does not change anything but adds a check that the model includes a CLASS variable.
 It also allows the creation of a file for the posterior sample.
-This is sueful if modelling rather imputation is your purpose.
+This is useful if modelling rather imputation is your purpose.
+The March 2021 update adds a check that necessary parameters for imputation are in fact estimable.
+That is, it errors if there is extrinsic aliasing of parameters required for the imputation.

-The following list of files that can be downloaded from NegMult20190212.
+The following list of files that can be downloaded NegMult20210313 here.

 NB_Analze4.sas Macro to fit Negative Binomial log-linear model to multiple imputed data sets and summarise using Rubin’s formula